 From 10 July, firms cannot charge fees of more than 20% of the amount recovered for handling claims for mis-sold Payment Protection Insurance.

-Other advice, products and services from the Law Society:
+Other advice, products and services: